meirjacobs/Smart-City/README.md

 3. Wait about 10 minutes for the Stack to finish deploying.

-4. Open a command line and run `docker pull ecrystal/smart_city_repository`.
-Then run `docker images` and copy the most recent image ID.
-Run `docker run -p 8080:8080 -e API_URL=api_gateway_link image_id`, but replace `api_gateway_link` with the Invoke URL to your API Gateway (see below for help) and replace `image_id` with the image ID that you copied.
+4. Open a command line and run `docker run -p 8080:8080 -e API_URL=api_gateway_link ecrystal/smart_city_repository:latest`, but replace `api_gateway_link` with the Invoke URL to your API Gateway (see below for help).
 Don't use quotes.
     * To find the URL to your API Gateway, visit the [API Gateway console](https://console.aws.amazon.com/apigateway/main/apis) and click SmartCityAPIGateway.
 On the left of the screen, click Stages.
 Click deployedStage.
 The URL next to Invoke URL is what you need.

 5. Open your browser of choice, visit [localhost:8080](https://localhost:8080), and enjoy.